Apprenticeship and Trades

 Covers the principles of magnets, magnetism and electromagnetism; AC/DC generators and the process of generating a voltage; DC motors and alternating current principles, including the components of an AC sine wave/ wave-form.
 Electrical safety, principles of inductance, inductive reactance, capacitance and capacitive reactance, various types of capacitors, capacitor testing and their use an industrial environment will also be discussed.
 Prerequisites: APR 101 or TE 9631.
 Audit available.

-Covers the theory, construction, and application of transformers and three phase and single phase AC motors.
-Includes the theory and application of Delta wound and Wye wound motors and transformers.
-Includes Power Factor in electrical circuits, motor nameplate data, reading schematics, and electrical safety standards especially for Arc Blast and Arc Flash prevention and protection.
-Prerequisite: APR 102 or TE 9623.
+Introduces the theory, construction, and application of transformers, three phase and single phase AC motors.
+Covers the theory and application of Delta wound and Wye wound motors and transformers.
+Includes Power Factor in electrical circuits, motor nameplate data, reading schematics, and electrical safety standards.
+Prerequisites: APR 102 or TE 9623.
 Audit available.

 APR 104.
 LME: Luminaires & Equipment.
 3 Credits.